What is Flutter and why is it making a splash in the mobile app development market?

 Why development teams are choosing Flutter

 Flutter makes cross-platform app development possible without compromising on quality.
-Let us now see some reasons as to why development teams are choosing Flutter.
+Let us now see some reasons why development teams are choosing Flutter.

 - Increases productivity

 Businesses can use the same codebase for both iOS and Android, saving time and resources.
-Also, the native widgets of Flutter minimize the time spent on testing and ensure that there are no flutter compatibility issues with different versions of the OS.
+Also, the native widgets of Flutter minimize the time spent on testing and ensure no Flutter compatibility issues with different versions of the OS.

 - Easy to implement